· Webmaster: Paul Smith

 pre-season game v Glasgow Rangers(3-2 with Greaves getting 2).
 I am a

-season ticket holder in the East stand as well as a shareholder.
+season ticket holder in the new West stand as well as a shareholder.
 My first

 euro trip was the Feyenoord 74 final.
 Away trips reduced now to mainly